privacysandbox/protected-auction-services-docs/bidding-auction-services-kanon-integration.md

         *   All render URLs / bids whether or not they are K-anonymous are sent to Auction Service so that ghost winners can be determined which are sent back to device for joining and incrementing the K-Anonymity counter, so that these ads can be K-Anonymous eventually.
 See [this section][9] for more details around K-Anonymity check.

 ##### Pros
 *   This option is optimized for latency.
-There is minimal incremental latency because the `Query` call would be parallelized with `trustedScoringSignals` lookup.
+There is incremental latency because the `Query` call would be parallelized with `trustedScoringSignals` lookup.
 *   The multi-bid generation strategy can keep latencies lower by not [re-running generateBid()][8], while ensuring no considerable impact on utility.
 Note the [multi-bid limit][4] is controlled by the seller.

 ##### Cons